Japanese yen: Fixed rate of the yen to the U.S. dollar

-No true exchange rate existed for the yen between December 7, 1941, and April 25, 1949; wartime inflation reduced the yen to a fraction of its prewar value.
+No true exchange rate existed for the yen between 7 December 1941 and 25 April 1949; wartime inflation reduced the yen to a fraction of its prewar value.

-After a period of instability, on April 25, 1949, the U.S. occupation government fixed the value of the yen at ¥360 per USD through a United States plan, which was part of the Bretton Woods system, to stabilize prices in the Japanese economy.
+After a period of instability, on 25 April 1949, the U.S. occupation government fixed the value of the yen at ¥360/US$ through the Dodge plan, which was part of the Bretton Woods system, to stabilize prices in the Japanese economy.

 That exchange rate was maintained until 1971, when the United States abandoned the gold standard, ending a key element of the Bretton Woods system, and setting in motion changes that eventually led to floating exchange rates in 1973.

 Yen and major currencies float

 By 1971, the yen had become undervalued.
 Japanese exports were costing too little in international markets, and imports from abroad were costing the Japanese too much.
-This undervaluation was reflected in the current account balance, which had risen from the deficits of the early 1960s, to a then-large surplus of US$5.8 billion in 1971.
+This undervaluation was reflected in the current account balance, which had risen from the deficits of the early 1960s, to a then-large surplus of in 1971.
 The belief that the yen, and several other major currencies, were undervalued motivated the United States' actions in 1971.

-Following the United States' measures to devalue the dollar in the summer of 1971, the Japanese government agreed to a new, fixed exchange rate as part of the Smithsonian Agreement, signed at the end of the year.
-This agreement set the exchange rate at ¥308 per US$.
+Following the United States' measures to devalue the USD in the summer of 1971, the Japanese government agreed to a new, fixed exchange rate as part of the Smithsonian Agreement, signed at the end of the year.
+This agreement set the exchange rate at ¥308/US$.
 However, the new fixed rates of the Smithsonian Agreement were difficult to maintain in the face of supply and demand pressures in the foreign-exchange market.
 In early 1973, the rates were abandoned, and the major nations of the world allowed their currencies to float.

 Yen adoption in Okinawa

-After World War II the United States-administered Okinawa issued a higher-valued currency called the B yen from 1946 to 1958, which was then replaced by the U.S. dollar at the rate of $1 = 120 B yen.
-Upon the reversion of Okinawa to Japan in 1972 the Japanese yen then replaced the dollar.
-In light of the dollar's reduction in value from ¥360 to ¥308 just before the reversion, an unannounced "currency confirmation" took place on October 9, 1971, wherein residents disclosed their dollar holdings in cash and bank accounts; dollars held that day amounting to US$60 million were entitled for conversion in 1972 at a higher rate of ¥360.
+After World War II the U.S.-administered Okinawa issued a higher-valued currency called the B yen from 1946 to 1958, which was then replaced by the USD at the rate of US$1 = ¥120 B. Upon the reversion of Okinawa to Japan in 1972 the Japanese yen then replaced the USD.
+In light of the USD's reduction in value from ¥360 to ¥308 just before the reversion, an unannounced "currency confirmation" took place on 9 October 1971, wherein residents disclosed their USD holdings in cash and bank accounts; US$60 million were entitled to conversion in 1972 at the higher rate of ¥360.